 Advantages of Chemotherapy in Turkey assisted by Clinic Center

 Now that you have made up your mind to go for chemotherapy in Istanbul, it may be laborious or expensive to find a good surgeon, a place to stay, a car and an interpreter by yourself.
-Good news is you don’t need to think any of these as Clinic Center is here to arrange everything that is required for patients during their stay in Istanbul.
+The good news is you don’t need to think about any of these as Clinic Center is here to arrange everything that is required for patients during their stay in Istanbul.
 In addition to the best cancer doctors abroad, Clinic Center also provides accommodation in a four-star hotel, VIP transfer and an international patient host.
-To take advantage from all these opportunities at a reasonable eyelid surgery cost, you can simply get into contact with us online.
+To take advantage of all these opportunities at a reasonable eyelid surgery cost, you can simply get in contact with us online.

 - Physical consultation in London, online & video consultations all over the world

 - Accommodation at a 4-star hotel (duration may vary)

 - All transfers between airport and hotel with a VIP car